 Since 2002, the Institute has sponsored scholarly symposia focused on the ideas, patterns, and challenges of European integration.

-UPCOMING: Challenges to International Marketing Ethics and Corporate Social Responsibility
+Challenges to International Marketing Ethics and Corporate Social Responsibility

 April 14-16, 2013

 Organized by Patrick Murphy (Notre Dame), this symposium will address new challenges to the theory and practice of corporate social responsibility and potential common approaches in Europe.
 Scholars from Italy, France, UK, Austria, Ireland, Sweden, Netherlands, Portugal, and Croatia will gather at the Notre Dame London Centre.

 November 9-10, 2012